 What inspired you to start the project and who came up with the idea?

 I’ve always been a regular supporter of live music with a preference for smaller venues, well, ever since a certain Chris Rea had a big impact on me back in 1978 some 10 years before achieving wider recognition.
 With a preference for non-mainstream, I followed Chris’ journey enjoying guest passes, access to sound checks and studio.
 In 2012, I was fortunate for Chris to grant me a rare face to face interview for a feature edition of the Maverick, the leading independent music magazine.
 Back copies of this edition have long since sold out!
 Chris is without doubt an artistic genius and one the great blues guitarists and singer songwriters of our time.
 My passion for music evolved into hosting live music and creating our own a space.

 What can we expect from each concert?

-You can talk with the artists who are pleased to sign and personalise their merchandise.
+We operate a volunteer staffed merchandise table where you can talk with the artistes who are always pleased to sign and personalise their merchandise.

 Where do the concerts take place?

 We have a converted timber barn with attached marquees that we set up for each event.
 After each event we take down everything down again – we really are a ‘pop up’ venue!